i-mah/cscu-github-demo/fix-me.md

 Hat is matte black
 Got the boots that's black to match
 Riding on a horse, ha
-You can whip ur Porsche
+You can whip your Porsche
 I been in the valley
 You ain't been up of the porch, now

 ## Single Ladies - Beyonce

-Now put ur hands up
+Now put your hands up
-Up in the club, we just bro up
+Up in the club, we just broke up
-I'm dying my own litle thing
+I'm doing my own little thing
 Decided to dip and now you wanna trip
-Cause another brther noticed me
+Cause another brother noticed me

 ## Hello - Adele

 Hello, can you hear me?
-I'm in Calfonia dreaming about who we used to be
+I'm in Calfornia dreaming about who we used to be
 When we were younger and free
 I've forgotten how it felt before the world fell at our feet